William John Tregillus: Farmers' spokesperson

-In 1906 Tregillus joined the Canadian Society of Equity, a farmers organization.
+In 1906 Tregillus joined the Canadian Society of Equity, a farmers' organization that was an offshoot of the American Society of Equity.

-In 1909 this organization merged with the rival Alberta Farmers' Association to become the United Farmers of Alberta (UFA).
+In 1909 the CSE merged with the rival Alberta Farmers' Association to become the United Farmers of Alberta (UFA).

 Tregillus and R.C.
-Owens led the drive to unite the two unions.
+Owens led the drive to unite the two groups.
+Edmonton farmers Rice Sheppard and William Ball were also active in the merger project.

 In 1910 Tregillus was elected vice-president of the UFA, and that year led a delegation of farmers to Vancouver to explore the possibility of shipping grain via the west coast, which promised to be an economically viable route once the Panama Canal opened (in 1914).

-On 16 December 1910 over 800 farmer delegates, mostly from the prairies, marched up Parliament Hill to meet premier Wilfrid Laurier in the "Siege of Ottawa".
+On 16 December 1910 more than 800 farmer delegates, mostly from the prairies, gathered at Ottawa and marched up Parliament Hill to meet Prime Minister Wilfrid Laurier in the "Siege of Ottawa".
 Although they were fobbed off with vague assurances, the farmers had proved they were capable of national organization.

-At the 1910 convention of the UFA Tregillus proposed that a planned agricultural college be built in southern Alberta, and that it should be independent of the newly founded University of Alberta in Strathcona (now southern Edmonton).
-The convention endorsed a motion by Edward Michener to have the board of the UFA consult the government over the decision.
-Tregillus reacted angrily, saying the premier and the president of the university were behind this motion.

-He suggested that friends of the premier had land in Strathcona and would benefit from the college being there, and this was the real reason for choosing that location.
+At the 1910 convention of the UFA Tregillus proposed that a planned agricultural college be built in southern Alberta, and that it should be independent of the newly founded University of Alberta in Strathcona (now part of Edmonton).
+The convention endorsed a motion by Edward Michener to have the UFA executive board consult the government about having separate agricultural college.
+Tregillus opposed the suggestion, saying the premier and the president of the university were behind this motion and that friends of the premier had land in Strathcona and would benefit from the college being part of the UofA, and this was the real reason for choosing Strthcona as the location of the UofA.

-Eventually the UFA board agreed that the college could be colocated with the university as long as farmers were represented on its board and agricultural schools were built elsewhere in Alberta.
+Eventually the UFA board agreed that the college could be colocated with the UofA as long as farmers were represented on its board and agricultural schools were built elsewhere in Alberta.
+(The Vermilion agricultural school and others were partly the result of this position.)